TeenahApp/mobile/readme.md

 25. The image should not be reloaded again and agian whenever the cell appears.
 26. Update the likes count whenever the member likes a member, event, media.
 27. Notify the user whenever the member has been added, in member relations context.
-28. Liking a comment has some issues.
+28. Liking a comment has some issues, when liking another comment after liking one comment.
+29. Has some issue when logining in.

 FIXES: